kartsridhar/gnb-spam-classifier/README.md

 The dataset used for the classifier can be downloaded [here](https://www.kaggle.com/uciml/sms-spam-collection-dataset).

-The program is written in Python and _turned_ into a Web Application using __Flask__.
-You can find more information about how Flask works over [here](https://pythonhow.com/how-a-flask-app-works/).
+The program is written in Python using __Flask__.

 The foundation, idea and knowledge of this program is from [this](https://www.udemy.com/data-science-and-machine-learning-with-python-hands-on/) __Udemy__ course.

 ## To run the program

+Check this [webapp](https://powerful-plateau-53291.herokuapp.com) to play around with the classifier

+OR

-Since I haven't deployed the application on cloud hosting yet, you will have to clone the repository to test the classifier.
+Clone the repository to test the classifier.

-1. Run ```python classifier.py``` on the terminal.
+1. Run ```python app.py``` on the terminal.
 2. Open your browser and go to ```localhost:5000```.